People with a strong mindset handle obstacles in a very different way than other people.

 - Change your inner narrative about obstacles.
 We can’t grow from obstacles if we view them as a “bad” thing or a big setback (like I have most of my life).
 We must tell ourselves repeatedly that obstacles and problems draw things out of us that help us become the people we want to be.
 Without them, we might never develop into the people we long to become.
 They provide rich opportunities for learning that we would never get without a big challenge.

-- Write down your learning every time.
+- Write down your learning.
 Writing is really important.
 It activates a different part of the brain, solidifies the learning, and ensures we actually remember what to do differently the next time.
 Einstein said that the definition of insanity was to do the same thing over and over again while expecting a different result.
 Record your learning after each setback so you can adapt and experiment with different solutions.

 - Take the long view.
 Taking a longer view of life and work success helps ease the pressure of doing things well early on.
 It gives us the freedom to experiment more, and helps us persist through challenging seasons of life.